 West London Zone

-Fund manager - Bridge Fund Management
+Fund manager - Bridges Fund Management

 West London Zone works with local schools to find the children who might benefit the most from its two-year development programme.